 This clause comes into play in the event the rental property is sold while a tenant is currently leasing it.
-The clause is used to either allow the new owner permission to terminate the lease (so long adequate notice is provided) or restrict their ability to terminate the lease.
-Tenants’ will obviously prefer having the security in knowing their lease will be unaffected if a sale were to occur.
+The clause is used to either allow the new owner permission to terminate the lease (as long as adequate notice is provided) or restrict their ability to terminate the lease.
+Tenants will obviously prefer having the security in knowing their lease will be unaffected if a sale were to occur.

 Landlords are highly advised to require their tenants to consult with them prior to subletting.
 This is because landlords make a significant effort in ensuring the tenants they lease to have been thoroughly vetted through the use of a rental application.
 If they allow their tenants to sublet freely, the landlord runs the risk of introducing a troublesome subtenant into their property.

 Although waterbeds were mainly a fixture of the ’80s, where they made up between twelve and fifteen percent (12-15%) of the entire bedding market, they can still be found today (albeit very rarely).
-A waterbed clause is a rather simple statement either permitting or denying tenant’s the right to use a waterbed.
+A waterbed clause is a rather simple statement either permitting or denying the tenant the use of a waterbed.
 Why would a landlord not want their tenants to have a waterbed?
-Because the bed type is typically filled with hundreds of gallons of water, in the event they burst, significant amounts of damage can occur to the rental (and the floors/units below).
+Because the bed is typically filled with hundreds of gallons of water and significant damage can occur to the rental (and the floors/units below) if it bursts.